Chapter 1: Who Are Gog and Magog? (38:1-2)

 1) The EU has been reluctant to admit Turkey into its membership, probably out of fear that Muslim extremists might find it too easy to enter Europe from Islamic Turkey.
 This is forcing Turkey to look elsewhere for trade deals and alliances.

 2) In the meantime, Turkey’s trade ties with Russia have mushroomed in recent years.
 Russia’s economy, built on the Soviet model of heavy industry, could not supply the consumer goods that her population demanded after the fall of communism.
-Rather than trading too much with her rival China or importing expensive goods from the U.S., Russia has turned to nearby Turkey who has been more than willing to fill the void for consumer goods in that country; that also has lessened Turkey’s interest in the EU as a trading partner.
+Russia then became a major trading partner, thereby lessening Turkey’s interest in the EU as a trading partner.

 3) For decades Turkey’s government had a pro-secular orientation, but a new government, elected only in recent times, has shifted to a more pro-Islamic orientation and is less inclined to want to link up with Europe and its secular, materialistic culture.
 In addition, the autocratic nature of the present government has driven a wedge between Turkey and the EU, which requires its member states to follow liberal, democratic practices.